AlgyJr/ios_guides/Creating-View-Controllers-from-Storyboard.md

 // Create a reference to the the appropriate storyboard let storyboard = UIStoryboard(name: "Main", bundle: nil)

-// Instantiate the desired view controller in the storyboard using the view controllers identifier
+// Instantiate the desired view controller from the storyboard using the view controllers identifier
 // Cast is as the custom view controller type you created in order to access it's properties and methods let yourViewController = storyboard.instantiateViewController(withIdentifier: "YourViewController") as!
 YourViewController
 ```